-*Photos of non-medical hair replacement, wigs, hair extensions or laser hair growth results for women’s hair loss.
+*Photos of female hair loss treatments with non-medical hair replacement, wigs, hair extensions, or laser hair regrowth results.

-Women’s hair loss causes are similar to men’s hair loss causes.
-However, in men, genetics play a more significant role when it comes to hair loss.
+Women’s hair loss, alopecia causes are similar to men’s hair loss causes.
+However, in men, genetics plays a more significant role when it comes to hair loss.
 In women, stress, autoimmune, and chemical damage are the primary causes of hair fall.

 Female pattern baldness is most likely affected by male hormones called testosterone, which cause a shut-down of the follicles in response to DHT, a byproduct of testosterone.
 “Over time, an excess build-up of DHT in the follicle causes it to begin shrinking, which in turn alters the natural resting and growth phases of the hair,” says Reed, clinical associate professor of dermatology at NYU Medical Center.
 Scientists at Bonn University recently found that women who pass a gene conferring high testosterone to their sons also make them more prone to premature baldness.

 Nu Hair has easy ways to get your hair back.